 At the flowering stage, mean SPAB under borax (0.81 mg kg-1) was significantly higher than boric acid (0.75 mg kg-1).
-A similar trend was observed at peg formation, where borax recorded a mean SPAB of 0.09 mg kg-1 compared to 0.84 mg kg-1 under boric acid.
+A similar trend was observed at pod formation, where borax recorded a mean SPAB of 0.09 mg kg-1 compared to 0.84 mg kg-1 under boric acid.
 At harvest, SPAB further increased under both sources, borax (1.01 mg kg-1) maintained significantly higher values than boric acid (0.93 mg kg-1).
 Application level showed a significant and progressive increase in SPAB across all stages.
 The lowest SPAB values were recorded under the control (L0), whereas the highest values were observed at 7.5 mg kg-1 (L3).
-At flowering, SPAB increased from 0.54 mg kg⁻¹ under L₀ to 1.01 mg kg⁻¹ under L₃, with similar increasing trends at peg formation (0.52 to 1.14 mg kg⁻¹) and harvest (0.51 to 1.32 mg kg⁻¹).
+At flowering, SPAB increased from 0.54 mg kg⁻¹ under L₀ to 1.01 mg kg⁻¹ under L₃, with similar increasing trends at pod formation (0.52 to 1.14 mg kg⁻¹) and harvest (0.51 to 1.32 mg kg⁻¹).
 The interaction effect between boron sources and application level was significant at all growth stages.
-Borax applied at 7.5 mg kg-1 (S1L3) recorded the maximum SPAB values at flowering (1.05 mg kg-1), peg formation (1.20 mg kg-1), and harvest (1.38 mg kg-1).
+Borax applied at 7.5 mg kg-1 (S1L3) recorded the maximum SPAB values at flowering (1.05 mg kg-1), pod formation (1.20 mg kg-1), and harvest (1.38 mg kg-1).
 This was followed by boric acid applied at 7.5 mg kg-1 (S2L3), which recorded the next maximum SPAB values at all stages.
 Borax at 5.0 mg kg-1 (S1L2) and boric acid at 5.0 mg kg-1 (S2L2) recorded lower SPAB values and were inferior to S1L3 and S2L3.
 The minimum SPAB values were consistently recorded under the control treatments (S1L0 and S2L0).
 The higher SPAB recorded under borax application is primarily due to the dominance of borate species (B(OH)4-) released from borax in alkaline calcareous soils, which form strong inner sphere complexes with calcium carbonate surfaces and edge sites of clay and Fe-Al oxides (Goldberg, 1997).
 This specific adsorption mechanism leads to effective fixation of applied boron is adsorbed form.
 In contrast, boric acid remains predominantly as neutral H₃BO₃, which exhibits a weaker affinity for these adsorption sites, resulting in comparatively lower SPAB (Li et al., 2024).
 The marked increase in SPAB at higher boron levels further indicates progressive occupation of specific adsorption sites, while the significant source × level interaction confirms that boron speciation and soil mineralogy jointly control boron retention in calcareous soils.

 Oxide-bound boron (Ox-B)